patrickfav/density-converter/README.md

 This mode is suitable if the source image is in an arbitrary resolution (but usually greater resolution than needed) and the needed density independent pixel (dp) dimensions are known to the developer.
 Either the width or height can be fixed with a dp value, while calculating the other dimension accordingly (keeping aspect ratio).
 In this mode all images will have the same pixel width (or height) for the same density bucket.
-Here is a practical example, with fixed width:
+Here is a practical example with fixed width:

 You get an icon in 512x512 and want to display it in 48x48dp.
 The tool will generate the following resolutions: